Texas Oil and Gas Production Reporting: RRC Data and Public Samples (2026)

 Data notes

 Public Texas examples use real EnergyNetWatch records that are rounded, masked, selected, and intentionally lagged for display.
-Public sample values are not a bulk export or a replacement for current app access.
+June 2026 current-workflow examples are app review samples, not a bulk export or replacement for current app access.

 Recommended next reads